jellybeansoup/ios-quayboard/README.md

 pod 'Quayboard'
 ```

-And run `pod update` in terminal to update the pods you have included in your
+And run `pod update` in terminal to update the pods you have included in your project.

 You can also specify a version to include, such as 0.1.0: